 Intapp Walls also lets firms store information within secure Microsoft SharePoint directories.
 “Even if a person is removed from a Microsoft Teams group, they may still have access to the underlying files through SharePoint,” Chambers explained.
 Maintaining secure SharePoint file structures ensures that only those with proper permissions can access the data, regardless of whether they once were part of a specific team.

-By using both Intapp Workspaces and Intapp Walls, law firms can make the most of their Microsoft Teams investment and ensure better security, improve collaboration, and build a connected firm.
+By using Intapp Workspaces and Intapp Walls with Microsoft Teams, your law firm can ensure better security, improve collaboration, and build a connected firm.

 Watch the full recording of the product briefing and learn how Intapp Workspaces and Intapp Walls can improve your firm’s Microsoft Teams experience.